 Mashing the Potatoes

 I keep the potatoes in the inner pot of the Instant Pot and mash them right in the pot.
-Add in the butter and milk.
+Add in the butter (if you didn’t already) and milk.
 You can mash or whip them in there – whipping would be using a hand mixer.
 Transfer to a serving bowl and enjoy!

 You might find you want to add just a little more milk or butter, it is a starting point.
 If we are making it with gravy, we use 4 tablespoons of each.
 If no gravy, we use about 5 tablespoons of each.